Well, the internet has most definitely leveled the playing field when it comes to car buying.

 But please understand I'm not saying that Toyota is in any danger financially.
 They are very well capitalized and are in much better shape than the American carmakers.

 The fact is that auto sales are down pretty much across the board.

 Even under normal conditions, the competitive price quote technique gets the best prices.
 But, and this should be no surprise, it works all the better when auto sales have slowed due to the dealers need to book any business they possibly can.

 And in terms of selection, we particularly like the new Toyota Corolla and the new Toyota Camry.
 These are well built, good gas mileage vehicles with proven track records for reliability and durability.
 Either would be very good choices in this soft market.

 And in terms of hybrids, we believe the 2009 Toyota Prius is again leading the way.
 In the SUV market, the new Toyota RAV4 is one of the top picks out there in the small SUV segment.

-Lastly (and even more beneficial to Toyota buyers right now), is the fact that there are still plenty of new 2009 Toyotas sitting on dealer lots.
-And we've been hearing of very aggressive discounting on these (again, when using this technique) due to the need to make way for the 2010 models.
-(Note: And it still works great today.)
+Lastly (and even more beneficial to Toyota buyers right now), is the fact that there are still plenty of last year's new Toyotas sitting on dealer lots.
+And we've been hearing of very aggressive discounting on these (again, when using this technique) due to the need to make way for the new models on the way.
+(Note: And it still works great today in 2021.)